 Date: Half MarathonOctober 30, 2016 at 8:30am; Marathon October 29, 2015; 8:30am

 Welcome to a tough, unique marathon in truly magnificent scenery.
-Due to its success in 2014, for the second year in a row the Polar Bear Challenge!
+Due to its success in 2014, for the second year in a row the Polar Bear Challenge will be offered!
 Put your endurance to the test and run one and a half marathons in two days.
 The Polar Circle Marathon is the perfect way to combine a special running event with exploring one of the most remote and beautiful corners of the world.
 For the first time the half marathon and marathon will be held on separate days, giving you the opportunity to run them both and complete The Polar Bear Challenge!

 The average temperature in Greenland in October is normally around -10ºC/15ºF, but colder